-Besides offering the reader an interesting, sometimes gripping family story, he unfolds the cultural continuities in which his ancestors acted and how they responded to those continuities in a totally different physical environment.
+Besides offering the reader an interesting, sometimes gripping family story, he reveals the cultural continuities in which his ancestors acted and how they responded to those continuities in a totally different physical environment.
 He seeks to discover to what extent the outlook, culture and character of his ancestors worked to make his extended family and him what they are.
 And, finally, perhaps most importantly, he sketches a picture of the way Australia developed as a new people and a new nation.
 In 1950, most Australians had an ancestry like his.